 A new mom goes through a plethora of emotions during baby’s first year.
 If you’re breastfeeding, you’re going through some other emotions as well.
-From nervousness to joy and everything in between, these are the phases that you might experience as a breastfeeding mom.
+From nervousness to joy and everything in between, these are the breastfeeding stages that you might experience as a breastfeeding mom of a new baby.

 Before actually breastfeeding, you might have concerns or straight up FEARS.

-I remember telling a friend that I was going to do it because “breast is best” but that I thought it was weird and that I was just going to pump and feed the baby a bottle.
+I remember telling a friend that I was going to do it because “breast is best” but that I thought it was weird and that I was just going to pump, get some breastfeeding bottles, and maybe never actually nurse.

 Let me pause while you compose yourself or pick your self up off the floor.

 Thankfully my friend informed me that I was ridiculous and that exclusive pumping (those of you who did it are rock star mamas) would be a terrible, horrible, no good, very bad idea.